alipandidan/continuous-integration-lab/README.md

 Update Jenkins configuration not from UI but within the `jenkins.yaml` located under `./jenkins/casc/` to keep track of changes.

-#### Cloud configuration
+#### Cloud configurations

-Type and number of Azure virtual machine pools can be adjusted from `jenkins.yaml` file.
+Type and number of Azure virtual machine pools along with several other settings can be adjusted from `jenkins.yaml` file.
 You can easily add more cloud configurations in different regions and sizes

 ### Nginx